tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 bool ts_query_cursor_next_match(TSQueryCursor *, TSQueryMatch *match);
 ```

 This function will return `false` when there are no more matches.
+Otherwise, it will populate the `match` with data about which pattern matched and which nodes were captured.